Purchase third-party Teams apps and manage subscriptions and licenses

-When you find the app, select Purchase to go to the Plans and pricing tab of the app details page.
-Review the plans and pricing information for the SaaS offer for the app.
-If you need more information, select Learn more to go to the app's page on AppSource.
+Select Purchase to go to the Plans and pricing tab of the app details page.
+You can review the plans and pricing information available in admin center.
+You can select Learn more link to go to the app's page on AppSource.

 Private plans may also be listed for purchase, which include special pricing that your organization can separately negotiate with an app developer.
 Such plans have the label Private plan under the plan name.